HloleloRampete/HLORAM373_BCL2401_GroupB_Hlolelo-Rampete_JSL10/README.md

 **Escape Vanilla JS Challenge**

 **Overview:**
 The Escape Vanilla JS Challenge is an interactive web-based project designed to enhance debugging skills, problem-solving abilities, and understanding of abstraction in JavaScript.
 The challenge consists of three themed "rooms," each presenting a unique debugging challenge.
-Successfully navigating through these rooms requires identifying and correcting JavaScript code errors to progress towards learning React.
+Successfully navigating through these rooms required me to identify and correct JavaScript code errors to progress towards learning React.

 **Rooms:**